trident-project/trident/doc/source/absorption_spectrum.rst

   sp.add_line(my_label, field, wavelength, f_value, gamma, mass, label_threshold=1.e10)

-In the above example, the *field* argument tells the spectrum generator which field from the ray data to use to calculate the column density.
+In the the call to :meth:`~trident.absorption_spectrum.absorption_spectrum.AbsorptionSpectrum.add_line` the ``field`` argument tells the spectrum generator which field from the ray data to use to calculate the column density.
 The ``label_threshold`` keyword tells the spectrum generator to add all lines above a column density of 10 :superscript:`10` cm :superscript:`-2` to the text line list output at the end.
 If None is provided, as is the default, no lines of this type will be added to the text list.

-Continuum features with optical depths that follow a power law can also be added.
+Continuum features with optical depths that follow a power law can be added with the :meth:`~trident.absorption_spectrum.absorption_spectrum.AbsorptionSpectrum.add_continuum` function.
 Like adding lines, you must specify details like the wavelength and the field in the dataset and LightRay that is tied to this feature.
 The wavelength refers to the location at which the continuum begins to be applied to the dataset, and as it moves to lower wavelength values, the